waikato-datamining/docker-for-data-scientists/docs/basics.md

 When running an image (i.e., spinning up a container), this can be done either in interactive mode or not.
-The former can be used at development time or for manually running experiments and the latter for a production setting, where you simply supply a command to executed within the container, like building model.
+The former can be used at development time or for manually running experiments and the latter for a production setting, where you simply supply a command to executed within the container, like building a model.

 For interactive use, you will need the `-it` flags, which stand for `interactive` and `tty` (**T**ele**TY**pewriter or console).
 For the time being, we will stick